Family Stories

 cc-by-sa/2.0 - © N Chadwick - geograph.org.uk/p/6829155

-Edward John Bicknell married Marcella Jones, daughter of David Jones and Johannah Anne O'Callaghan, at St Jude's Church, Southsea on 12 Dec 1906.
+Edward John Bicknell married Marcella Jones (b.
+10 May 1883 in Rushbrooke, Cobh (Queenstown, as it was then), Ireland), daughter of David Jones and Johannah Anne O'Callaghan, at St Jude's Church, Southsea on 12 Dec 1906.
 Among the witnesses was Marcella's younger sister, Helena Jones.
 At the time of this marriage, Edward John Bicknell was a Corporal RGA (Royal Garrison Artillery) and was then stationed at Southsea Castle.
-On the marriage certificate, Bicknell's father is listed as Edward Bicknell, a farmer
+On the marriage certificate, Bicknell's father is listed as Edward Bicknell, a farmer.

-Their only child, David Nicholas Bicknell was born on 20 Jan 1909, at 15 Gold Street, Southsea and baptised, on 10 Feb 1909, at The Anglican Church of St Thomas of Canterbury, now known simply as Portsmouth Cathedral.
+1. David Nicholas Bicknell b.
+20 Jan 1909 at 15 Gold Street, Southsea (1909 M Quarter in PORTSMOUTH Volume 02B Page 491), bap.
+10 Feb 1909, at St Thomas of Canterbury (now Portsmouth Cathedral).

 Records show that Henry Palmer had married Elizabeth Fanny Bicknell, at St Margaret's, Westminster, London, in 1873.
 In 1881, they had been living at Church End, Tempsford, Biggleswade, Bedfordshire, where Henry was Under butler.
 Elizabeth Bicknell (bap.
 5 Jan 1834), listed in Withycombe Rawleigh in 1841 and 1851, certainly had a brother named Edward, born in 1830.
 However, he had died in 1870, so could not have been the boy's father.
 In fact, there were very many people named Edward Bicknell, in Withycombe, going right back to the 17th Century.
 Not one of them were farmers.